Teixeira de Freitas: Education

 In the year 2015, the municipality contained 50 preschool institutions, 76 primary education institutions and 12 high schools.
 In total, there are 30,131 enrolled students.

 Teixeira de Freitas is a center of regional education, offering technical and higher education courses for the local population and nearby cities.
 The Federal Institute Baiano (IF Baiano) the campus Paulo Freire of the Federal University of Southern Bahia (UFSB), the campus X Bahia State University (UNEB), two campuses of the Faculty of the South of Bahia (FASB), and a campus of the Pitágoras Faculty (Pitágoras) are all located in the municipality, in addition to other technical and higher education institutions.

 Transportation

-Teixeira de Freitas had a regional airport, with flights to Belo Horizonte every Monday, Wednesday and Friday.
+Teixeira de Freitas had a regional airport, which sees regular flights at least towards the nearby city of Salvador, and since 2026 it has been operated by the local municipal government.